‘Competence’ at their designated responsibility is the first quality we look for in a leader.

 Intensity: We believe in a happy, balanced life [Why do you think we chose to be based in Goa?]
 But we need people who are occasionally (promise, only occasionally) are willing to start earlier, sleep later, work the odd weekend…

 Reflexively Communicate.
-We’ll reach boiling point if we keep simmering silently with resentment.
+We’ll reach a boiling point if we keep simmering silently with resentment.
 Therefore, we want people to be reflexively transparent and communicative.